Can Post-Training Transform LLMs into Causal Reasoners?: Conclusion

 \section{Conclusion}

 Through comprehensive experiments using the novel \sys dataset, we demonstrate that post-training can transform a smaller 14B-scale LLM into a highly effective causal reasoner, outperforming larger models.
 Our research shows that while offline training methods equip LLMs with fundamental causal concepts, online RL methods are crucial for teaching them to apply these rules to solve complex problems.
 Among the methods tested, GRPO emerges as the most effective, achieving an impressive 93.5\% on the CaLM benchmark.
-This work establishes that online RL, and particularly GRPO, enables LLMs to generalize to rephrased questions, internalize causal theorems without explicit instructions, and robustly handle noisy data, thereby making sophisticated causal inference accessible to a broader audience\footnote{Similar results can be observed on other base models, according to Table \ref{tab:model_comparison}.}.
+This work establishes that online RL, and particularly GRPO, enables LLMs to generalize to rephrased questions, internalize causal theorems without explicit instructions, and robustly handle noisy data, thereby making sophisticated causal inference accessible to a broader audience.

-\section{Ethical considerations}
+\section{Ethical Considerations}

 This research investigates the enhancement of causal inference capabilities in LLMs through targeted post-training methodologies.
 Our work focuses on the technical development of the \sys dataset and the evaluation of five distinct post-training approaches—SFT, DPO, KTO, PPO, and GRPO—to foster a deeper understanding of causal concepts like the backdoor criterion and ETT.